Structural Bias Beyond Homophily: A Study of Fairness in Link Prediction: Structural Biases and Fairness in Link Prediction

+We introduced a comprehensive taxonomy of structural graph biases, along with a synthetic graph generation framework that enables diverse variation of bias configurations.
+This setting enables the study of LP algorithms under a substantially broader spectrum of graph biases than commonly considered in prior work.

+For each of the three real-world use cases, synthetic graphs are generated by varying the group imbalance parameter $\alpha$ and the homophily parameter $\beta$ over a $32 \times 32$ grid, resulting in a corpus of $1{,}024$ graphs per use case and per random seed.

-We frame LP as a recommendation task where each node is suggested $k=10$ new connections.
-Edges are split into training (80\%) and test (20\%) sets.
-LP models are trained on the training graph and evaluated by ranking candidate edges for each node based on predicted existence probabilities.
+In the following, LP is formulated as a recommendation task in which each node is recommended $k=10$ potential new connections.
+Edges are randomly split into training (80\%) and test (20\%) sets.
+Models are trained on the training graph and evaluated on the test graph by ranking candidate edges according to their predicted existence probabilities.
+Reported results are averaged over five independent train/test splits.